多文化適応・臨床、国際的な心理支援の現場に関心を持つ研究者・実践者が集い、実践知と理論知を往還させながら、学び合う場として望月宇によって設立された。

 Statement of Purpose

-In contemporary society, the human mind cannot be understood independently of its cultural context.
-As globalization advances and multicultural societies continue to expand, new perspectives are required for psychological understanding and support.
+In contemporary society, the human mind is shaped not only by individual experience but also by social, cultural, historical, institutional, and relational contexts.
+As globalization advances and multicultural societies expand, new perspectives are needed for understanding psychological life and providing support.

 Activities